AlexQuigley/Fullstack-App/README.md

 - Run Apache and MySQL
 - Click the 'Admin' button next to the MySQL server to access database web interface

+Run nodemon command while in the /Server file to enable auto restart of the server once changes have been saved

 MySQL Database:
 Database: web_app